 Eat fermented foods every day.
 Raw fermented foods are a rich source of probiotics and gift you all their other nutrients and enzymes at the same time.
 Sauerkraut, kimchi, yoghurt and kefir are all great options.

-Here are some easy ways to add them into your diet.
+Here are some easy ways to add them into your diet. - Avoid antimicrobial soaps and sanitizers.

 Excess cleanliness and the use of antimicrobial hand sanitizers and soaps contributes to skin dysbiosis and antibiotic resistance, thus stoking various skin conditions.
 An imbalanced microbiome, or skin dysbiosis, is associated with many diseases, including psoriasis, allergies, eczema, contact dermatitis, acne, poor wound healing, skin ulcers, dandruff, yeast and fungal infections, rosacea, and accelerated skin aging.

-A good rule of thumb – if you can’t eat it, don’t put it on your skin!
+A good rule of thumb – if you can’t eat it, don’t put it on your skin! - Work up a sweat a few times a week.

-If you’re eating well, the sweat you produce is likely a fortifying prebiotic for the skin microbiome.
+If you’re eating well, the sweat you produce is likely a fortifying prebiotic for the skin microbiome. - Try a topical probiotic.

 Emerging research on using kefir or yogurt on skin looks promising as well, and is a common practice in some cultures around the world.